What Is Schumann Resonance?

 Before choosing a PEMF mat based on Schumann resonance language, ask:

-- Does the mat actually list 7.83 Hz?
+- Does the mat actually list approximately 7.83 Hz?

 - Can frequency be adjusted?

-- Can intensity be adjusted?
+- Can field strength or intensity be adjusted?

 - What waveform is used?